How To Overcome Trauma

 Bill 23:57

-Can I just for the people listening who might be curious about what the autonomic nervous system is, according, as far as I understand the autonomic nervous system is the part of the nervous system that operates our eyes, moving our heart, it operates our lungs, it operates, the need to go to the toilet, etc. So it’s those things that occur that we don’t have to think about doing that just occur because the autonomic nervous system is what’s managing those processes.
+Can I ask the people listening who might be curious about what the autonomic nervous system is actually?
+As I understand, the autonomic nervous system is part of the nervous system that operates our eyes, moves our heart, and uses our lungs; it won’t need to go to the toilet, etc. So it’s those things that we don’t have to think about doing that just n because the autonomic nervous system manages those processes.

-And breathing breathing, too, I mean, all those things that we don’t have to think about, it just happens, and all those things, all of those things change.
-When we have to defend ourselves, we automatically our breathing automatically changes, it becomes more fast paced.
-Or we become more stiff, like our muscles tense up, all these things just happen without our conscious awareness.
+And breathing, breathing, too, I mean, all those things that we don’t have to think about, it just happens, and all those things change.
+When we have to defend ourselves, our breathing changes and becomes more fast-paced.
+Or we become stiffer as our muscles tense up; all these things happen without conscious awareness.

 Bill 24:50

 Yeah.
-So we we’ve spoken a couple of times about sympathetic nervous system.
-And we haven’t spoken about the parasympathetic nervous system.
-But what is the sympathetic part of the autonomic nervous system?
+So, we’ve spoken several times about the somatic nervous system.
+And we haven’t talked about the parasympathetic jumpy system.
+Is the sympathetic part of the autonomic nervous system?

-The sympathetic is when your is when the motor gets going, it’s when your heart starts pounding.
-And you flight. i’m so sorry you run or fight your you run first.
-And if you can’t run then you fight, that that’s called the sympathetic system, basically, where your motor is going, and you have to be more mobile.
-That’s the sympathetic nervous system, or sympathetic autonomic nervous system,
+The sympathetic is when the motor gets going; it’s when your heart starts pounding.
+And your flight.
+I’m so sorry you ran or fought first.
+And if you can’t run, it fights; that’s called the sympatric system, where your motor is.
+You’re going, and you have to be more mobile.
+That’s the Olympic nervous system or sympathetic autonomic nervous system,

-The parasympathetic autonomic nervous system is when is, it’s actually a couple things.
-So ideally, it’s when you’re resting and you’re relaxed.
-And you’re you can meditate if you want to, that’s ideally where we see that, but it’s also this very, very old, evolutionary old system where we shut down completely.
-And this is fantastic for animals in the wild that are playing dead.
-Because of predator, you stand a better chance of living, if a predator will ignore a corpse and predators will, they likely might ignore a corpse and prefer a fresh kill.
-So they, they will keep running after the herd while you lay down, and quote, unquote, play dead.
+The parasympathetic autonomic nervous system is when is, it’s a couple of things.
+So ideally, it’s when you’re resting, and you’re relaxed.
+And you’re you can meditate if you want to, tally the more we see that, but it’s also this very, very old, evolutionary old year we shut down completely.
+An; that’s fantastic for animals in the wild that are playing dead.
+Because a predator stands a better chance of living, if predators ignore a corpse, and predators will, they might likely miss predators and prefer a fresh kill.
+So they, the; ifll keep running after the herd while you lay down, and quote, unquote, play dead.

 Awesome.
-The reason I contacted you for this episode was because the stroke community, people experience a stroke, and then go through a process of healing the brain and attempting to heal the body and get back to walking, etc. And often what happens is sometime down the road, they realised that they’ve done a physical recovery.
+I contacted you for this episode because, in the stroke community, people experience a stroke and then go through a healing of the brain, attempt to heal the body, get back to walking, etc. And often, some time down the road, they realize they’d made a physical recovery.
 But there’s some ongoing trauma from that experience.
-And I’m not sure if I’ve got a grasp on what happens with trauma, when you experience many traumatic events.
-But do many traumatic events over a lifetime, compounded become a big one, or like what happens when you are traumatise many times and then you’re dealing with the trauma of a an injury from stroke, for example?
-And it seems like it’s a more overwhelming space for people to deal with trauma.
-If they haven’t dealt with the traumas over a lifetime.
+I’m unsure if I’ve learned what happens with Trauma when you experience many traumatic events.
+But are many traumatic events over a lifetime a big one, or what happens when you are traumatized many times?
+Then you’re dealing with the Trauma of an injury,y from stroke, for example?
+And it seems like it’s a traumatizedhelming space for people to deal with Trauma.
+Suppose they hadn’t sold with the traumas over a lifetime.
 Do you know what I’m saying?

-Yeah, yeah, I don’t know if I have a great answer for you.
-But I do think it compounds I’m trying to think just based on my experience working with with the people I’ve worked with, like, yeah, there, I think there can be levels of trauma and that could be, you know, it’s not uncommon for me to work with a with someone who has experienced, like, abuse in the home for a parent, but then also experienced the death of the one person that they could trust like a grandparent usually.
-And so there’s levels of, we can deal with the sudden death of, or even not, not just sudden, but we can deal with the trauma, really the trauma of losing the one person in your life that you’re connected to.
-But that doesn’t address the trauma of a lifetime of abuse, really, or abandonment, or whatever it is.
-So I do think that there can be levels of trauma kind of compound upon each other.
-And so it’s not a super in depth answer.
-But I would say, yeah, I think that I don’t know, I don’t quite have that all mapped out.
+Yeah, yeah, I don’t know if I have an excellent answer for you.
+But I do think it compounds.
+Based on my experience working with the people I’ve worked with, I’m trying to guess, like, yeah, there, I think there.
+There can be levels of Trauma, and that could be, you know, it’s not uncommon for me to work with someone who has experienced, like, abuse in the home, for a parent, but then also experienced the death of the one person that they could trust like a grandparent usually.
+And so there are levels of, we can deal with the sudden death of, or even not, not just premature, but we can deal with the Trauma, really there an area of losing the one person in your life you’re connected to.
+But that doesn’t address the Trauma of a lifetime of abuse, abandonment, or whatever it is.
+So, I think there can be levels of trauma that compound each other.
+It’s not a super in-depth answer.
+But I, you think I believe that I don’t know; I don’t quite have that all mapped out.

 Bill 29:06